How To Buy a Prepaid Sim Card in the UK

 Inside The Sky Garden, London

-Whilst buying a portable mobile WiFi device can look expensive at first glance, if you travel a lot they can help save money over hiring a mobile WiFi in the long run.
-When picking a mobile WiFi, you’ll need to decide whether you wish to buy one that requires you use the manufacturer’s plans or insert your own sim card.
-I personally prefer having an unlocked mobile WiFi such as those made by Huawei as this let’s me access better offers in each country I visit, and benefit from the local deals rather than being limited to plans through the devices manufacturer that can be overpriced.
-In the UK for example, I have a SMARTY Sim Card to use in my portable WiFi as they have good deals and decent overall coverage in London, Bristol etc through the Three Network whilst being cheaper than Three.
+When picking a mobile WiFi, you’ll need to decide whether you wish to buy one that requires you to use the manufacturer’s plans or insert your own sim card.
+I personally prefer having an unlocked mobile WiFi such as those made by Huawei as this lets me access better offers in each country I visit, and benefit from the local deals rather than being limited to plans through the devices manufacturer that can be overpriced.

 Here’s a list of mobile WiFi devices and the plans they include that work in the UK.